javier-jaime/SynthAI/README.md

 ![SynthAI](images/SynthAI.png)

-Extracting entities & context to build the Semantic Layer on a Knowledge Graph on Neo4j Database.
+Extracting entities & context for the Semantic Layer of a Knowledge Graph on a Neo4j Database.

 Answers to Possible Questions:
 * Friction is a Feature
 * Content is a bi-product
 * Worflows are the Products
-* Context Graph is the Asset
+* Knowledge Graph is the Asset
-* Semantics are the Keys
 * Trust is the Currency
+* Semantics is the Key

 Next Step: To make a Collaborative Knowledge Management System.